The Twins Birth Story: Ayla and Kiana

 castor oil.
 The castor oil just gave me diarreah.
 But the herbs got

-.
+the painless contractions going again.
 I was too stressed to deal

 with the boys so we sent them to Payam's mom's house and Payam,